 - Goggles (at least glasses)

 Whether you’re looking to clean over-ears, on-ears, or earbuds the main tools remain the same.
 The right tools will properly clean your headphones and kill whatever bacteria or viruses or live on them.
 Rubbing alcohol or diluted bleach is easily washed off of your hands, but a rogue drop in your eyes can cause some damage, or at least some serious pain.
-Please use your judgement and be safe while spiffing up your cans.
+Please use your judgment and be safe while spiffing up your cans.
 Once you’re done, you should have a pair of impressively clean headphones.

 Now that we’ve got that out of the way let’s move on to the fun stuff.
 We’ll start with regular over and on-ear headphones.